montali/vrije-ai/Evolutionary Computing/Video lectures/H - Fitness evaluation and selection operators.md

 In principle, there are two different population management models: the **generational** one and the **steady-state**.
 In the first one, we have _clear_ generations, which are not overlapping: the entire set of parents is discarded, and the offspring totally replaces the population.
 The latter keeps a part of the population, only replacing a part.
 This is _smoother_, and introduces a new concept, the **generation gap**.
 This is the **proportion of the population that is being replaced**, which, if equal to 1, is the same as a _Generational EA_.

 We have **two possible selections**: **parent** selection and **survivor** selection, and both are independent from the representation.
-As for selection, we can distinguish between **selection operators**, that define seleciton probabilities, and **selection algorithms**, which define how these probabilities are implemented.
+As for selection, we can distinguish between **selection operators**, that define selection probabilities, and **selection algorithms**, which define how these probabilities are implemented.
 This distinction isn't always relevant, though.

 ## Fitness-Proportionate Selection (FPS)